-- 11.1 [repealed]

-- 11.2 [repealed]

-- 11.3 [repealed]

-- 11.4 [repealed]

-- 11.5 Market Integration Although the Canadian securities regulatory authorities have removed the concept of a market integrator, we continue to be of the view that market integration is important to our marketplaces.
+11.5 Although the Canadian securities regulatory authorities have removed the concept of a market integrator, we continue to be of the view that market integration is important to our marketplaces.
 We expect to achieve market integration by focusing on compliance with fair access and best execution requirements.
 We will continue to monitor developments to ensure that the lack of a market integrator does not unduly affect the market.